tgarc/gestures/README.md

 # gesture_recognition
-A homebrew hand gesture recognition suite.
+A homebrew hand motion gesture recognition suite.

 I started this project so I could eventually implement it on a beaglebone to control a [pandora](http://www.pandora.com/) client through